Texas Tech University

 Britta.Anderson@ttu.edu

 I am originally from Albuquerque, NM, and was delighted to return to the Southwest when I joined Texas Tech's Spanish and Portuguese faculty in 2019.
 I teach classes on U.S. Latinx Literature, Border Studies, Latin American Film, and Cultures of the Spanish Speaking World.
-As a teacher, my priorities include hands-on participation, community engagement, critical connections between local and global processes, and students' health and wellbeing.
-As a student in my class, you can expect to meet with me during office hours, encounter a wide range of perspectives, propose and develop an original project, engage with Lubbock's Spanish-speaking population, and talk extensively with your classmates.
+As a teacher, my priorities include hands-on participation, community engagement, critical connections between local and global processes, and students' health and well-being.
+As an undergraduate student in my class, you can expect to encounter a wide range of perspectives, propose and develop an original project, meet with me during office hours, and talk extensively with your classmates.
 You will learn from a variety of sources, including podcasts, music, recipes, film, poetry, testimony, and more.
+With graduate students, I emphasize hands-on mentorship in order to help students develop their own critical voices and prepare for success in academia or beyond.

 Courses Taught